What Food Network Star Sara Moulton Is Doing Now

 Sara Moulton now makes TV for public television

 In the decade and a half since her exit from Food Network, Sara Moulton didn't disappear from TV.
 She went on to host and produce a new cooking show in the one place before the formation of Food Network where a chef could demonstrate how to prepare meals: public television.
-Produced by American Public Television and distributed to various and assorted nonprofit educational stations around the United States, Moulton has now hosted nine seasons of "Sara's Weeknight Meals," giving her recipes and instruction to working people on making culinarily complex dinners every evening of the week.
+Produced by American Public Television and distributed to various and assorted nonprofit educational stations around the United States, "Sara's Weeknight Meals" has Moulton and friends sharing recipes and instruction to working people about making culinarily complex dinners every evening of the week.
+Moulton has been hosting "Sara's Weeknight Meals" since 2008, and the series is still going strong.

 Sara Moulton has written a lot of books and columns

-Sara Moulton has produced a great number of cookbooks, both during and after her tenure on Food Network.
-Since 2002, four elaborate Moulton guides have graced the shelves of bookstores and avid home-cooks.
-Her first book, "Sara Moulton Cooks at Home" was released in 2002 and focused on healthy recipes specifically designed to "counter America's disastrous love affair with fast food."
-Three years later, Moulton followed it up with "Sara's Secrets for Weeknight Meals," a publication released in tandem with her then-current Food Network show, "Sara's Weeknight Meals."
+Sara Moulton has produced four cookbooks that grace the shelves of bookstores and avid home cooks.
+Her first book, "Sara Moulton Cooks at Home," was released in 2002 and focused on healthy recipes specifically designed to "counter America's disastrous love affair with fast food."
+Three years later, Moulton followed it up with "Sara's Secrets for Weeknight Meals," a publication released in tandem with her then-current Food Network show, "Sara's Secrets."

-In 2010, by that point half a decade removed from her time at Food Network, Moulton published her third book, "Everyday Family Dinners," notable for the chef's innovative and influential chapter "Two for One," in which one night's dinner gets transformed into a whole new meal the following evening.
-Moulton's fourth and, as of 2021, most recent book is the 2016 release "Home Cooking 101: How to Make Everything Taste Better," a "teaching manual" and guide to technique more than it is a standard cookbook.
+In 2010, by that point half a decade removed from her time at Food Network, Moulton published her third book, "Everyday Family Dinners," notable for the chef's innovative and influential chapter "Two for One," in which one night's leftovers get transformed into a whole new meal the following evening.
+Moulton's fourth and, as of 2023, most recent book is the 2016 release "Home Cooking 101: How to Make Everything Taste Better," a "teaching manual" and guide to technique more than it is a standard cookbook.

-Writing in channels besides books, Moulton also authored "Sunday Supper," a monthly column for The Washington Post Magazine, and the weekly (and then every-other-week) feature "KitchenWise," syndicated to newspapers by the Associated Press.
+Moulton also authors "Sunday Suppers," a monthly column for The Washington Post Magazine, and the weekly (and then every-other-week) feature "KitchenWise," syndicated to newspapers by the Associated Press.

 Sara Moulton worked for Gourmet, which went out of business

-In 2009, according to the New York Times, periodicals publisher Condé Nast shut down the venerable "Gourmet" magazine.
+In 2009, according to The New York Times, periodicals publisher Condé Nast shut down the venerable "Gourmet" magazine.
 For nearly 70 years, it had been the premiere high-end food publication in the United States, offering exquisite and imaginative recipes from some of the world's greatest chefs with lush photos to boot.
-Helping to create foodie culture and establish food as a pop culture entity, revenues for "Gourmet" had been in decline for some time, ironically muscled out of the market by more populist magazines like "Every Day with Rachael Ray" and "Food Network Magazine."
+Helping to create foodie culture and establish food as a pop culture entity, "Gourmet" had seen its revenues in decline for some time, ironically muscled out of the market by more populist magazines like "Every Day with Rachael Ray" and "Food Network Magazine."

 The closure of "Gourmet," indirectly at the hands of Food Network, caused terminated Food Network chef Sara Moulton to suffer financially.
-Before and after her time as a cable TV personality, Moulton served as the Executive Chef at "Gourmet," which included presiding over the magazine's exclusive dining room.
+Before and after her time as a cable TV personality, Moulton served as the executive chef at "Gourmet," a job that included presiding over the magazine's exclusive dining room.
 "I cooked meals for the advertisers.
 We'd wine them and dine them.
 Then, we'd hit them up for advertising," Moulton told Food Gal.
 "I was making the best food of my life in that dining room."
-Condé Nast ultimately licensed the valuable "Gourmet" brand to other companies, and hired Moulton back on as a consultant, but she still experienced a period of total unemployment.
+Condé Nast ultimately licensed the valuable "Gourmet" brand to other companies and hired Moulton back on as a consultant, but she still experienced a period of total unemployment.

-Sara Moulton talked about sexism in the food world
+Sara Moulton has talked about sexism in the food world

 In early 2018, after the #MeToo and #TimesUp movements exploded, exposing sexist and predatory behavior by powerful men, Sara Moulton wrote an op-ed for HuffPost to speak out about her experiences with such behaviors.
 The chef attended the prestigious Culinary Institute of America in the mid-1970s, where, according to Moulton, the instructors were primarily male.
 "Men at every level in the school told me the same thing: Women do not belong in the kitchen."